 Oil-Fired Boilers and Furnaces

 Oil-fired furnaces and boilers are a popular choice in areas of the country with limited access to natural gas, such as the Northeast.
 Oil-fired furnaces and boilers present an opportunity to use renewable fuels to heat your home.
 A number of companies are now offering heating oil blended with biodiesel, allowing their customers to reduce their dependence on foreign oil while drawing on a domestic energy source.
-The biodiesel blends also produce less pollution than pure heating oil.
+The biodiesel blends also produce less pollution than pure heating repair Elgin, IL.

 A number of retrofits are possible for oil-fired furnaces and boilers, but before pursuing any retrofits you should consider the potential added benefits you could receive by simply replacing the furnace.
 The following retrofits are possible: